matwilso/generative_models/README.md

 >*"It is important to view knowledge as sort of a semantic tree -- make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to"* - Elon

-Unsupervised learning and generative modeling are important areas of machine learning, because they allow us to extra many more bits from the environment than is possible with supervised learning and reinforcement learning.
+Unsupervised learning is an important area of machine learning; unsupervised approaches can extract many more bits from the environment than supervised learning and reinforcement learning can, which makes them much better suited for training extremely powerful neural networks (i.e., the Cake Argument).
-Unsupervised learning is what is going to allow us to build powerful machine systems that can look at the world and understand it.
+Unsupervised learning is thus going to be a major driving force behind progress in AI fields ([robot learning](https://matwilso.github.io/robot-future/), for example).

-There are many specific approaches to unsupervised learning that face different trade-offs.
+There are many specific approaches to unsupervised learning; each face different trade-offs.
+This repo focuses specifically on generative modeling, and does not yet include contrastive representation learning approaches for example.
-It is unclear what the best approach is going to be, so it is wortwhile digging in to the details and really understanding the various approaches.
+It is unclear which approaches are going to end up being most useful, so it is wortwhile digging in to the details and really understanding the various approaches.
 This repo offers some intuitive explanations, and simple as possible code for demonstrating these systems on MNIST digits.
 For further resources, I would suggest the [Deep Unsupervised Learning Berkeley Course](https://sites.google.com/view/berkeley-cs294-158-sp20/) and the [Deep Learning Textbook (chapters 15-20)](https://www.deeplearningbook.org/).
 (Parts of the autoregressive code are based on demos from the Berkeley course.
 Other parts of the code are based on various repos on the internet, which in turn are based on further upstream sources, and I provide links where relevant.
+The main thing I aim for is concise and easy to understand code, and for standardization across algorithms to the extent possible.
-I would claim that my [VQ-VAE](./gms/vaes/vqvae.py) and [Diffusion](./gms/diffusion/diffusion.py) models are among the simplest implementations out there.)
+I think my [VQ-VAE](./gms/vaes/vqvae.py) and [Diffusion models](./gms/diffusion/diffusion.py) are especially valuable in their simplicity, compared to most implementations I have seen of them online.)

 <!--
 , so it is important